ViniMig/ViniMig.github.io/_posts/2022-05-21-rodtang-train-post.md

 ### Honourable mention

 Even though the event was stacked with amazing fights, another fighter that displayed an amazing level of skill was Savvas Michael.
 This man became water in this fight.
-So serene, yet made his opponent, Amir Naseri, feel the crushing weight of water, what a skill to witness.<br>
+So serene, yet made his opponent, Amir Naseri, feel the crushing weight of water, what a skill to witness.<br><br>

-These young warriors can only make us thrilled for the future given the monstruous skill they already display!<br><br>
-Click to watch the fight.
+Click to watch the fight.<br>
 [![ONE 157 Savvas](https://img.youtube.com/vi/kMOQa-aKNjI/0.jpg)](https://youtu.be/S-XJn81FD_s?t=8114){:target="_blank"}
 <br><br>

+These young warriors can only make us thrilled for the future given the monstruous skill they already display!<br><br>
 ___

 ### Drop some thoughts